codeverso/ms-users/README.md

 Go into the repository you just cloned:\
 `cd ms-users`

-Then build and download all the dependencies from the application:\
+Build and download all the dependencies from the application:\
 `mvn clean install`

 Build the dockerfile to create the image's application:\
 `docker build -t codeverso .`

-Then, just run the docker-compose file:\
+Run the docker-compose file:\
 `docker-compose -f src/main/resources/docker-compose/docker-compose.yml up -d`

-You can check if the Postgres and Codeverso images are running using the command:\
+To check if the Postgres and Codeverso images are running using the command:\
 `docker ps`

-After that, you are able to call the endpoints from the container through the url:\
+If everything is working good, you can call the endpoints from the container through the url:\
 `http://localhost:8082/users`